 - 1 ½ cups medium zucchini squash quartered and sliced

 - 2 cloves garlic minced

 - 1 ½ cups sweet onion chopped

 - 6 cups of vegetable stock substitute chicken stock if you prefer

 - ¼ cup hot chopped peppers jarred

-- Saute for about 2 minutes, then add quinoa and herbs.
+- Saute for about 2 minutes, then add garlic, quinoa and herbs.
 Saute until quinoa is golden brown and veggies have started to caramelize (about 8 more minutes).

 - Once it comes to a rapid boil, reduce heat to simmer and cover.
 Simmer 20 minutes.